In this section

 This depends on the circumstances.
+See the section on "Noncompliance" in the Procedures and Guidelines.
 The main purpose of the review is to protect human subjects from harm.
 Secondary purposes are to protect the researchers and the university.
 If you conduct research without approval and subjects are harmed as a consequence of their involvement, you may be held solely responsible for the harm even if the research was conducted as part of your professional responsibilities as a Cal Poly employee or as part of student degree requirements.
 The university has agreed to adhere to the Federal regulations regarding the use of human subjects in research as a condition of receipt of Federal funding.
 Failure to fulfill the obligations specified in the regulations could result in the loss of millions of dollars of federal funding that the university receives each year.
 Most professional organizations require human subjects research review and approval for research as part of their ethical codes of conduct.
-Most peer-reviewed journals will not publish research that was not reviewed and approved by an appropriate IRB before it was conducted.
-Students who do not obtain IRB approval before conducting research, e.g. for senior project, masters thesis, or dissertation work, could risk not receiving course credit for these endeavors or fulfilling graduation requirements contingent on this work.

 If I Have Submitted my Human Subjects Proposal, Can I Start My Research while I’m Waiting for Approval?

 NO. You must have approval in order to begin work, including recruiting subjects.

 Yes, as long as your methodology includes obtaining "informed consent" before your other data, and as long as appropriate methods are used to preserve the anonymity or confidentiality of your subjects (as appropriate).
 Research involving online methods, like any other research involving human subjects, must be approved by the Cal Poly IRB.
 See the section on "Internet Research" in the Procedures and Guidelines.